koalas11/GABMs-Rogers-Innovation-Diffusion/report/abstract.typ

 It then concludes with a discussion of the results obtained and future development directions, focusing on the possibilities offered by the AutoGen framework to enhance agent autonomy, multi-agent collaboration and scalability in simulating increasingly complex innovation ecosystems.

-The repository containing the complete simulation results and additional materials can be found at [GitHub - AI-Agents-In-Depth](https://github.com/your-repo-link).
+The repository containing the complete simulation results and additional materials can be found at #link("https://github.com/koalas11/GABMs-Rogers-Innovation-Diffusion")[GitHub - GABMs-Rogers-Innovation-Diffusion].